logiclink/corona_seir_workbench/README.md

 <p align="center"><img src="images/SEIR.svg" alt="Compartments of the SEIR model"></p>
 <p align="center"><sup>Compartments of the SEIR model</sup></p>

 During modeling, people move from one compartment to the next.
 The calculation takes place per time unit.
-Usually a single day is used as time unit.
+Usually, a single day is used as time unit.

 At the beginning of the epidemic almost all persons are healthy and in the "Susceptible" compartment.
 All persons in this compartment can be infected with the corona virus.
 After an infection, a person moves to the "**E**xposed" compartment and remains there for the medium incubation period of the disease.
 At this time the person is not yet contagious to other people.
 A study<sup>[2](#f2)</sup> in January stated the mean incubation time as 5.2 days.
 A detailed discussion can be found in Byrne et al.<sup>[3](#f3)</sup>.